 The following trekking will be passing through Sherpa villages of Phortse Thanga, Machhermo and ultimately to Gokyo lake.
 The next morning climb up to Gokyo Ri (5360m/17585ft) to enjoy awe-inspiring views of Mount Everest and other towering peaks with gigantic Ngozumpa glacier.

 Afterward, it’s all retracing down via Dole to Namche Bazaar and finally to Lukla where all trekking activities end.
-Then it will be fly back to Kathmandu and have a cultural excursion of world heritage places of Kathmandu is followed by farewell dinner at an authentic restaurant in Kathmandu.
+Then it will be flying back to Kathmandu is followed by farewell dinner at an authentic restaurant in Kathmandu.

 About Trip Date of Gokyo Lakes Trek

 The best time of Everest Gokyo Lake Trekking is during the months of September, October, November, March, April and May, however, it is possible to trek Gokyo Lake year around.
 In the mentioned months the weather becomes pleasant with clear Sky and temperatures at higher places are more bearable.
 In the winter and the monsoon, time flights are frequently canceled because of poor visibility at the Lukla airstrip.
 The most serious obstacle to trekking in winter is cold.
 Days can be perfectly comfortable but the mercury plummets as soon as the sun sinks behind the mountains.

 The departure date of Gokyo Lake Trekking will be on any date which you feel comfortable.